eduard93/Cache-MDX2JSON/README.md

 1. Download zip and unpack it.
 2. Run in terminal (any namespace) under user with %All role:

-        do ##class(%Installer.Installer).InstallFromCommandLine("{SourceDir}\Installer.cls.xml","Namespace={Namespace},SourceDir={SourceDir}")
+        do ##class(%Installer.Installer).InstallFromCommandLine("{SourceDir}\Installer.cls.xml","SourceDir={SourceDir}")

   where:

-      {Namespace} is a namespace you want to install to.
-If it does not exist it would be created automatically.
-If it does exist only MDX2JSON package would be overwritten.

       {SourceDir} is a directory where you unpacked zip \ MDX2JSON (see 1).

-On this step installer would create (if needed) Namespace and corresponding database, import source code and compile it, create required web application (named /{Namespace}) if one does not exist (skipping web application creation process if one does exist), and map MDX2JSON package to %All namespace (which will be created if it does not exist).
+ On this step installer would create (if needed) MDX2JSON Namespace and corresponding database, import source code and compile it, create required web application (named /MDX2JSON) if one does not exist (skipping web application creation process if one does exist), and map MDX2JSON package to %All namespace (which will be created if it does not exist).
 3. Give the correct roles to /{Namespace} webapplication for it to be able to query desired cubes.